 Dear Celebrate Bandera Sponsor:

 But the real value of Celebrate Bandera is what it does for the community.
-Here are a few examples:
+Here just one example:

 Rick Janes, owner of the O.S.T, “We always have lines out the door!
 It is one of the most memorable events we have because it has entertainment and educational venues all over town.
 We love it!”

 None of this would be possible without the continued support of our sponsors.
 The success of Celebrate Bandera is a direct result of our sponsors’ generosity and community spirit.
 Your Celebrate Bandera sponsorship is certainly that, but it is also a sound investment in your own business and the future of Bandera County.

 Please give us a call about sponsorship opportunities.
 Pick a level that fits your needs, or we can design a package just for you.
 Please call our Event Coordinator, Genie Strickland, at 830-796-4447 for any additional information you need.

 10,000 rack cards – distributed at all sponsor locations, Visitors’ Centers, and Chambers of Commerce in the Texas Hill Country and major Texas cities, including Houston, San Antonio, and Austin.
 Inserts and programs in local newspapers are going to 5,000 residents and handed out to thousands of visitors on Labor Day weekend.